-The T&C of the Voyage card defines dining as restaurants, cafés, caterers and fast food outlets.
+The VOYAGE earns 2.3 mpd on dining, which the T&C define as restaurants, cafés, caterers and fast food outlets.
 I take this to mean MCC 5811, 5812 and 5814.
 However, the T&C explicitly exclude bars and pubs, which means 5813 is out of the question.
 Similarly, hotels and country club dining doesn’t count.

 The interesting thing about the Voyage card is that you don’t earn miles, or points for that matter.
 You earn Voyage miles (which don’t expire).
 Have a read of any of my past Voyage articles to understand how these babies work, but the TL;DR version is they can either be converted to Krisflyer miles at a 1:1 ratio, or used at a (relatively) fixed value to pay the cost on a revenue ticket on any airline (typically 2-3 cents per mile).
 I certainly wouldn’t use the Voyage card as a general spend card because i feel the 1 mpd general earning ratio is simply not good enough, but if you want to get the card and pay the (not insubstantial) annual fee just to use it as a dining card, well, it’s a free country.

 I am hearing disturbing rumours that people holding the UOB PP Amex are getting calls from CSOs offering to “upgrade” their cards to something else (One person was offered the UOB YOLO; I told him to call the police because that was certainly a scam call).
 UOB has certainly demarketed the card, but whether they’re looking to actually shut it down, only time will tell.